 Our community—and our entire state—is working together to slow the spread of COVID-19.
 We all have a role to play as we work to reopen our businesses and facilities.

 The governor's office has translated information on COVID-19 into a variety of languages.

 To help prevent the spread of COVID-19 and to adhere to guidance provided by the state and health officials, the City has changed how it delivers many services.
-These changes will evolve over time as the state reopens for business.
+These changes will evolve over time.

-Effective June 26, face coverings are required to be worn in public in the state of Washington.
+Face coverings are required to be worn in public in the state of Washington.
 This includes both indoor and outdoor public spaces.
-The face covering order was made by Washington Secretary of Health John Wiesman, as cases have risen across the state including in Spokane.
+The face covering order was made in June by Washington Secretary of Health John Wiesman, as cases rose across the state including in Spokane.